It’s better to live without regret. But for most of us mere mortals, that’s nigh on impossible.

 Musicians are no different.
-Being on the road and away from your family can be a huge source of tension and guilt.
-So it’s no surprise that songs about regret are common as muck!
+Being on the road and away from your family so much is sometimes a huge source of tension and guilt.
+So, it’s no surprise that songs about regret are common as anything.

-So here’s our pick of the best regret songs.
-If you want a life without it, take heed!
+Here’s our pick of the best regret songs.
+If you want a life without it, take heed of what they say!

 Table of Contents

 - ‘The Living Years’ by Mike + The Mechanics